mgechev/blog.mgechev.com/_posts/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 3 * (2 - (1 + 3 + 4))
 ```

-Now, after we have understanding of the semantics, lets start with the front-end of the compiler!
+Now, after we have understanding of the semantics, lets start with the front end of the compiler!

 _**Note**: Similar prefix expressions can be simply evaluated with a stack-based algorithm, however, in this case we'll focus on concepts rather than implementation._

-# Developing Compiler's Front End
+# Developing the Compiler's Front End

 The front end of any compiler usually has the modules for [Lexical Analysis](https://en.wikibooks.org/wiki/Compiler_Construction/Lexical_analysis)<sup>[4]</sup> and [Syntax Analysis](https://en.wikibooks.org/wiki/Compiler_Construction/Syntax_Analysis)<sup>[5]</sup>.
 In this section we'll build both modules in a few lines of JavaScript!